fboucquez/symbol-bootstrap/docs/start.md

   -h, --help
       It shows the help of this command.

-  -p, --preset=(bootstrap|testnet|mainnet)
+  -p, --preset=preset
-      The network preset, can be provided via custom preset or cli parameter.
+      The network preset.
+It can be provided via custom preset or cli parameter.
 If not provided, the value is resolved from the target/preset.yml file.

   -r, --reset
-      It resets the configuration generating a new one
+      It resets the configuration generating a new one.

   -t, --target=target
       [default: target] The target folder where the symbol-bootstrap network is generated